ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Building and testing AIGC detectors

-We evaluated each detector's performance on the dev and test set (with 300 essays in each set, 150 human essays and 150 machine essays).
-For RoBERTa of \citeauthor{guo2023close}, we feed the model with raw text and receive responses in the form of ``Human/ChatGPT'', which indicate that the content is written by a human or a machine, with a score that indicates the possibility for the judgment.
-Their classifier achieves an accuracy of around 90\% for document level classification, lower than the other classifiers, possibly due to the fact that their training data come from other domains such as Finance and Medicine.
+We evaluate each detector's performance on the ArguGPT test set.
+The RoBERTa model from \citet{guo2023close}, which was finetuned on text in other genres such as finance and medicine, achieves an accuracy of around 90\% for document-level classification, lower than the other classifiers, possibly due to the nature of their training data.
+The same model achieves 79.95\% and 71.44\% respectively on paragraph and sentence level classification.

-As for GPTZero, we pass the API raw-text essays in our dev and test set and get response documents for each essay.
-Each response document contains a score for the whole essay, each paragraph and each sentence.
-The higher the score is, the higher the probability that the content is generated by GPT models.
-Here we set 0.65 to be the threshold, which means that we identify all contents with a score higher or equal to 0.65 to be AI-generated and the rest as human-written.
-The performance of the two models on the test set, of document, paragraph and sentence level is shown in Table \ref{tab:detector:allrestest}.
+As for GPTZero, we use their API, which returns the probability of being written by an AI model; the returned result includes probabilities for the entire essay, each paragraph and each sentence.
+We consider any text with a probability higher than 0.65 to be AI-written, following the documentation of GPTZero.
+Its performance is shown in Table~\ref{tab:detector:allrestest}.
 We can see that GPTZero reaches very high accuracy on document, paragraph and sentence levels (all above 90\%).